bmarini/realtime/README.md

-## About the Realtime module
+## About the Realtime gem

-All the code in the Realtime module is for interacting with Facebook's Realtime Update API: http://developers.facebook.com/docs/api/realtime
+All the code in the Realtime gem is for interacting with Facebook's Real-time Update API: http://developers.facebook.com/docs/api/realtime

 ## Overview